Hamish Stewart (tennis): 2023-2024: Turning pro

-2025
+2025-2026: ATP debut & Challenger final

-He won a number of ITF World Tennis Tour titles in 2025, including wins in Bucharest, Sunderland and Poitiers, before claiming his fifth and sixth titles of the year in back-to-back events in Egypt in April 2025.
+He won a number of ITF World Tennis Tour singles and doubles titles from January to March 2025, including wins in Bucharest (in singles), Sunderland and Poitiers, before claiming his fourth and fifth doubles titles of the year in back-to-back events in Egypt.

-In June 2025, he was won a wildcard into gentleman's singles qualifying event at the 2025 Wimbledon Championships having come through the wild card qualifying play-off, including a win over experienced pro Liam Broady.
+In June, he was won a wildcard into men's singles qualifying event at the 2025 Wimbledon Championships having come through the wildcard qualifying play-off, including a win over experienced pro Liam Broady.
 In the first round of qualifying, he saved a match point before he was awarded a victory after his opponent Valentin Vacherot retired with injury.
 In the second round he defeated Frenchman Luca Van Assche in three sets before losing in the final qualifying round to Leandro Riedi.

-He was a semi-finalist on the ATP Challenger Tour event in Nottingham in July 2025, where he was defeated by compatriot Kyle Edmund in the semi-finals.
-Playing alongside Harry Wendelken, he reached the final of the men's doubles at the 2025 Open de Vendée in France on the ATP Challenger Tour in October 2025.
+In July, he was a semifinalist on the ATP Challenger Tour event in Nottingham, where he was defeated by compatriot Kyle Edmund in the semifinals.
+In October, playing alongside Harry Wendelken, he reached the final of the men's doubles at the 2025 Open de Vendée in France.

+Stewart made it into the singles final at the 2026 Ivory Coast Open, losing to top seed Gauthier Onclin in two tiebreak sets.

+Ranked at a career-high of No. 301, he made his ATP Tour debut at the 2026 Eastbourne Open as a lucky loser.